Code-Institute-Submissions/UCFD-Milestone-Project-8/README.md

 * access more in-depth reporting on the race through a link to an relevant external website.
 * easily see the next event in which Mark is scheduled to race.

+As a new user who wants to learn more about Mark, I want to be able to:
+* easily find information about who Mark is, including his background in cycling.
+* readily access his various social channels to learn more about Mark and his day-to-day life.

+As a new user who is a potential collaboration partner with Mark, I want to be able to:
+* easily find information about who Mark is, including his background in cycling.
+* readily access his various social channels to learn more about Mark's lifestyle and assess whether he would be a good fit to work with.
+* have available a simple mechanism/feature by which I can make initial contact with Mark/his team.

+### Wireframes
+Wireframes for this website can be accessed in my wireframes folder within this github repository -